Tuesday, September 3, 2024

 It’s been two years since I was diagnosed with a fracture of the spine and ensuing complications.
 This is a diagnosis that is right there on the same level of terminal diseases (at least in my mind) because of the probability of becoming an invalid.
 I am all for positive body image, being optimistic and looking at the bright side of things, but any #mobility issue carries the threat of discrimination from society, regardless of all the supportive laws and slogans out there.
 If you add to it #livelihood #challenges and any obstacles that an able-bodied person could face, then it would be even worse for this person.
 This is compounded multiple times if one lives in a #conflict zone.
 But the worst fear is losing #control of your own body and #privacy.

 Of course, there are wonderful souls out there who have risen to the occasion and overcome all difficulties by forging a different path against #adversity.
 These are #exceptional people whom we hear about exactly because they #influence us and become a role model.
 We ordinary humans prefer an easier route and if I can be in the best health possible with all my wits, limbs and senses, than that would be my first choice.
-Deep down we would all prefer that to life changing #transformation through adversity.
+Deep down we would all prefer that, to life changing #transformation through adversity.

 I did not need to sacrifice activities since many of us were still mostly working from home in that late Covid era.
 A few days later I had to travel unexpectedly and this is where it was revealed that my range of activity was severely limited.
 Plane seats were terrible, I could not lift my carryon bag let alone checked luggage.
 Pure agony.
 My leg mobility started to become even more restricted, and the pelvis area felt totally off like I was somehow twisted.
 Two days later my initial limp intensified and I was visibly dragging my right leg.
 The number of locations that became numb in my body increased too.
 It was the scariest sensation feeling numbness and being in pain simultaneously.
 I checked myself into a hospital.
 It had been about a week since my terrible fall and the trauma orthopedist in attendance requested an MRI and some x-rays after the examination.
 The results revealed two fractures in the sacrum that reached the pelvis, some slippages at the level of thoracic and lumbar areas of the #spine and a hairline fracture of my elbow with a damaged ligament in my shoulder.
 The doctor was shocked of how I had been withstanding the pain, let alone walking.
 On hearing the diagnosis, I became totally unraveled and suddenly every ache I had been sucking in became a waterfall of torment as I had released the dam.
 The body has immense capabilities in time of need, but I could not understand why this would be one?
 It’s not like I was chased by a #saber tooth tiger and needed to be on the move!
 Why did I not allow myself to dwell on the pain and check again its origin?
 This is what I kept asking myself.
 Now I know it’s probably because of how I have been all my life, that damned hero syndrome and #prioritizing #others, #duty, #work, #deadlines and wanting the best for my family and team because this is what I had promised.
 This was actually a rope I had used to hang myself with, and I realised it is in the nature of people to might want to to take advantage of that if allowed, sometimes without an ounce of remorse.